jamesbriggs/pico-build/README.md

 make dist
 ```

-or to run all squentially:
+or to run all targets sequentially:
 ```
 make world
 ```